LukasMurdock/LukasMurdock.github.io/_posts/2021-10-04-marketing.md

 And these always succumb to the [Law of Shitty Clickthroughs](https://andrewchen.co/the-law-of-shitty-clickthroughs/).

+Pre-existing demand?
+Search

+No existing demand?
+Social

+More time than money?
+[Content](/content-marketing)

+More money than time?
+Ads

-A growth setup requires experimenting with market positioning, product functionality, marketing channels, and even new monetisation models.
+A growth setup requires experimenting with market positioning, product functionality, marketing channels, and even new monetization models.

 And there’s positioning.
 Positioning impacts:
 - Marketing: messaging, audience targeting, campaign development.